 How I Developed This Recipe

-Dry curry may not have a reputation for being visually appealing, but I made sure to add colorful ingredients to create a beautiful dish that would be perfect for a café.
+Dry curry might not be the most visually appealing dish, but I made sure to add some colorful ingredients to create a beautiful dish that would be perfect for a café.

 The taste is not too spicy, making it easy to eat.
 It is also designed to be eaten with white rice, so please enjoy it with freshly cooked rice.